simpleweb/romulus-cli/docs/commands.md

 export default MyComponent;
 ```

-Or if you pass the `--stateful` flag a stateful component will be generated.
+Or if you pass the `--stateful` flag, a stateful component will be generated.

 ```js
 // @flow